-- 1. Eligible applicants are PHAs, tribes/TDHEs, RAs, and nonprofit organizations supported by PHAs, tribes/TDHEs or RAs. - 2.
-PHA applicants that are currently eligible to receive funding for one or more Elderly/Disabled Service Coordinators (EDSC) through the Operating Subsidy and that are granted ROSS Service Coordinator funding to serve Elderly residents through this NOFA will forgo all future eligibility for EDSC Renewal Funding through the Operating Subsidy. - 3.
-Nonprofits are eligible applicants if they are representing or acting at the behest of an RA or PHA/Tribe/TDHE.
-Accordingly, nonprofit applicants must show support from one or more RAs or PHAs/Tribes/TDHEs.
-Applicants should see the General Section for instructions on submitting support letters and other documentation with their electronic application. - B. Cost Sharing or Matching.
+- 1. Eligible applicants are PHAs, tribes/TDHEs, RAs, and nonprofit organizations supported by PHAs, tribes/TDHEs or RAs.
+In general, 2008 Grantees are eligible to apply for 2009 funding.
+However, applications to serve PHAs that are being served by a 2008 grantee will receive lower lottery status.
+Site-Based Resident Associations that received funding in 2008 will not be eligible for funding under this NOFA.
+Funding will not be granted to serve the same Project that received funding in the 2008 cycle.
+A maximum of three site-based Resident Associations serving any one PHA will be funded through this NOFA.
+2. PHA applicants that are currently eligible to receive funding for one or more Elderly/Disabled Service Coordinators (EDSC) through the Operating Subsidy and that are granted ROSS Service Coordinator funding to serve Elderly residents through this NOFA will forgo all future eligibility for EDSC Renewal Funding through the Operating Subsidy. - 3.
+Nonprofits are eligible applicants if they are representing or acting at the behest of an RA or PHA/tribe/TDHE.
+Accordingly, nonprofit applicants must show support from one or more RAs or PHAs/tribes/TDHEs.
+Applicants should see the General Section for instructions on submitting support letters and other documentation with their electronic application.

+B. Cost Sharing or Matching.
 The required match is 25 percent of requested funds.
 Match is a threshold requirement.
 Therefore, applicants who do not demonstrate the minimum 25 percent match will not receive further consideration for funding.
 Match may be cash or in-kind and may also be made up of self-sufficiency and supportive services/programs provided to participants in the ROSS-Service Coordinators program.
 Please see the section below on threshold requirements for more information on what is required for the match.